 If you publish your research data openly, transparently and thus FAIR for third parties, you will benefit from more visibility for your own work – and possibly from higher citation rates as a result.

-That is because some of these tools analyze the FAIRness maturity of your research data, while others help you with self-assessment.
+That is because some of these tools analyse the FAIRness maturity of your research data, while others help you with self-assessment.
 Still others help you expand or review your knowledge of FAIR.

 The Open Economics Guide tool collection includes dozens of useful tools to simplify your Open Science practice.
 You will find below a selection of these tools that can help you specifically in creating FAIR research data.
 This selection is open to further suggestions, which you are welcome to send to the Open Economics Guide team.